igorcasmarques/igorcasmarques.github.io/my-story/14-from-amherst-to-curitiba.md

 "If you get good marks on the French test, our profile will be much better ranked."

 "I don't speak French.
-I picked up a few things when we went to [Paris](/my-story/12-elias.md#paris), but...
-I don't speak French."
+I picked up a few things when we went to [Paris](/my-story/12-elias.md#paris), but I really don't speak French."

 "I know.
 But you can learn it.
 You have two months."